Code-Inside/Blog/_posts/2014-09-08-Visual-Studio-2013-Paste-Special-JSON-And-Xml.md

 ---
 layout: post
-title: "Visual Studio 2013 Hidden Gem: Paste JSON or XML as C# Class"
+title: "Visual Studio 2013 Hidden Gem: Paste JSON or XML as C# Classes"
 description: "Ever needed a strongly typed representation of your XML or JSON content?
 Visual Studio 2013 comes with a handy feature."
 date: 2014-09-08 23:10
 author: robert.muehsig